swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv [db and log options]
 ```

-See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging.
+See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging and `--dump-catalog-options` option.

 The above command will generate three files (event.csv, phase.csv and stations.csv) which contain the information needed by scrtdd to relocate the selected events.